-Onion Plants In the Greenhouse this November
+Onion Plants In the Greenhouse in November

 Onion Plants a Month Before Harvest

 Onions are easy to grow vegetable plants that require fertile soil and consistent soil moisture.
 Before planting enrich your soil with compost and an all purpose fertilizer(see recipe idea below).
 Use a rotary tiller or border fork to work the compost and fertilizer into the top eight to ten inches of your soil.
 Then, water the soil and mulch with straw or grass clippings to at least an 1" deep.
 Transplant your plants when the soil temperatures are above 50°F. Space the plants 8"-10" apart with rows 12" apart.
 When, planting onions make sure not to cover the crown(where the foliage meets the bulb), but plant deep enough to cover the bulb.
-After planting, water in the new planting deep to eliminate air pockets.
+After planting, water in the new planting to eliminate air pockets.
 Then after, two weeks start fertilizing with an all purpose liquid fertilizer; we prefer fish emulsion.
 When, the foliage starts to fall over, stop using liquid fertilizer and in about two weeks you can harvest the crop.

 Cortland Onions In September